kostasgrevenitis/Codenception.StairwayPatternArchitecture/README.md

 - A Record type item, that carries the data
 - A Validator class item, that validates the data integrity

-All 3 are immutable and any data changes should only be possible using methods.
+All 3 are immutable and any state changes should only be possible using methods.
 Data must be validated to ensure that we always have a valid state.

 ## Services